Ron Katz

 Ron Katz (רוֹן כַּץ; born 4 October 1985) is an Israeli lawyer and politician.
-He is currently a member of the Knesset for Yesh Atid.
+He served as a member of the Knesset for Yesh Atid from 2021 until 2026.

 Biography

 Katz was born in Afula in 1985.
 During his national service in the Israeli Defence Forces, he served in the Military Advocate General.
 After earning an LLB, he later worked as a civilian lawyer, specialising in family law and wills.

 After joining Yesh Atid, Katz became a party activist in Petah Tikva, where he served as deputy mayor.
 He also headed the city's education administration.
 Prior to the 2021 Knesset elections he was placed sixteenth on the Yesh Atid list, and was elected to the Knesset as the party won seventeen seats.

+He announced his pending resignation in July 2026, ahead of the 2026 Israeli legislative election.
+Katz was replaced by Muhammad Abu Elhega on 28 July 2026.